-Our PE days are Monday and Thursdays.
-Please ensure that your child has their PE kit in school.
+Our PE days are Tuesdays and Thursdays.
+Please ensure that your child has their correct PE kit in school.
 We recommend that they bring this into school on a Monday and bring it home again on a Friday to be washed.

 Homework will be set daily.
-There will be a daily maths task, spellings, SPAG and reading.
+There will be a daily Times Tables Rockstars and Ed Shed assignment.
+There will also be a weekly SPaG and Spelling assignment that needs to be completed 3 times over the week.
 Please remember that your child should read daily.
 Every child has a book in their bag that is linked to the school reading scheme plus a free-reader.
 The free-reader is a book that they have chosen themselves to read for pleasure - please encourage them to do so!

 If you have any questions, please speak to your child’s class teacher, email or phone the school office to book an appointment.
 Thank you for your support.